iterative/dvc.org/public/static/docs/use-cases/data-registries.md

 ```

 `dvc update` downloads new and changed files, or removes deleted ones, from
-`images/faces/`, based on the latest version of the source project.
-It also
+`images/faces/`, based on the latest commit in the source repo.
+It also updates
-updates the project dependency metadata in the import stage (DVC-file).
+the project dependency metadata in the import stage (DVC-file).

 ### Programatic reusability of DVC data

 Our Python API, included with the `dvc` package installed with DVC, includes the
-`open` function to load/stream data directly from external DVC projects:
+`open` function to load/stream data directly from external <abbr>DVC
+projects</abbr>:

 ```python
 import dvc.api.open